Music

 Units 1/3

-This course examines topics in Music Technology in which Interactive Programming plays a significant role.
-Topics may vary each year among the following areas: real time performance controllers, algorithmic composition, interface design, sensor technology, and gesture detection.
-Students can take MU 3616 only one time for credit, but a student interested in taking another version can take a second one as an ISU.
-This course will be offered in 2022-23, and in alternating years thereafter.
+This course examines topics in Music Technology in which the application of MIDI and MIDI systems play a significant role.
+Topics may vary each year among the following areas: sequencing, live performance, composition, and film scoring.
+Students can take MU 3301 only one time for credit, but a student interested in taking another version can take a second one as an ISU.

 Department